TrickzTwix/Test/Commands.md

 /f lock	| factions.lock |	Lock datafiles from being overwritten.
 Will make anything on the server not get saved.
-/f logins |	factions.monitorlogins |	Toggle monitoring of logins for your Faction /f map [on/off]	| factions.map |	View the Faction map of your area /f mod [name] |	factions.mod |	Promote a player in your Faction to mod /f modifypower <name> <power>	| factions.modifypower	| Modify a player's power.
+/f logins |	factions.monitorlogins |	Toggle monitoring of logins for your Faction /f map [on/off]	| factions.map |	View the Faction map of your area /f mapheight [value] | factions.mapheight | Set how many lines your /f map will show /f mod [name] |	factions.mod |	Promote a player in your Faction to mod /f modifypower <name> <power>	| factions.modifypower	| Modify a player's power.
 Adds <power> to the player's current power.
 /f money |	none |	Show help for money commands